Skip to main content

 Overview

 Dataframer generates synthetic data using distribution-based generation.
-Instead of templates or rules, it learns patterns and probability distributions from your seed data, then generates new samples that match those distributions.
+Instead of templates or rules, it infers patterns and probability distributions from your seed data (or from your description in seedless mode), then generates new samples that match those distributions.
 A sample is the unit that gets imitated: in CSV/JSONL it’s a row, in multiple files it’s a file, in multiple folders it’s a folder.

 Three-stage pipeline